davesnuthouse/redDKP/README.md

 5. Raid group planner
 6. (Done) Some way to record players roles
 7. (Done) ML whiteboard
-8. Filter option for the dkp table
+8. (Abandoned) Filter option for the dkp table
 9. Guild crafting info?
 10. Options screen to control variables that are currently hard coded